-We issued warrants to purchase 18,132,776 shares of Class A common stock at an exercise price of \$11.50 per share ("Public Warrants") to former warrant holders of Horizon Acquisition, of which 5,166,666 shares were issued to Horizon Sponsor.
-These warrants are traded on the Nasdaq Stock Market under the symbol "SEATW."
-As of March 31, 2023, we had 6,766,853 outstanding Public Warrants.
+We issued warrants to purchase 18,132,776 shares of our Class A common stock at an exercise price of \$11.50 per share ("Public Warrants") to former warrant holders of Horizon Acquisition Corporation, of which warrants to purchase 5,166,666 shares were issued to Horizon Sponsor, LLC.
+The Public Warrants are traded on the Nasdaq Stock Market under the symbol "SEATW."
+As of September 30, 2023, there were 6,766,853 outstanding Public Warrants.